 First-person writing means to talk about yourself (with pronouns such as "I", "me", "my", etc.) while narrating a story.
-On TV Tropes, this type of writing is frowned upon, the reasons being:
+On TV Tropes, this type of writing is frowned upon, for the following reasons:

 - The articles are about the subject, not you.
 TV Tropes is about listing fictional events (and sometimes Real Life), not your personal experiences with the tropes.
-We used to have Troper Tales on this site to collect such personal anecdotes, but it got too out-of-hand after a while.
+Wiki policy states that There Is no Such Thing as Notability, but that doesn't mean that events from your personal life are tropable material, unless you're a famous public figure.
+We used to have Troper Tales on this site to collect such personal anecdotes, but it got too out of hand after a while.

 - We want Main articles to look like they were written by one person.
-Entries filled with first person writing make the articles look sloppy and like Wiki Schizophrenia.
+Entries filled with first-person writing make the articles look sloppy.
 Although Darth Wiki and Sugar Wiki have some pages that allow this (as long as tropers sign their examples), we don't do this practice on the main wiki.

 In a similar vein, don't use "you", "you're", or other second-person language if you're talking to other examples.
 It might instigate a bullet point with "I".
 This does not apply when referring to the reader(s).

 With that said, not every usage of first-person writing is a break of policy.
 It's acceptable in these circumstances:

 - When you're writing a self-demonstrating article and are talking as the article itself.
 This is common with certain indexes and image captions.
 Similarly, it's used on self-demonstrating character pages, where you're writing as the character talking to the audience.

 - Some pages specifically allow first-person writing, such as certain parts of Darth Wiki and Sugar Wiki.